t12t/t12t.github.io/src/en/code-of-conduct.md

 ## The Quick Version

 Our events are dedicated to providing a great and inclusive experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
 We do not tolerate harassment of participants in any form.
 Sexual language and imagery is not appropriate for any of our events, including talks, workshops, parties, Twitter, Slack and other online media.
-Participants violating these rules may be sanctioned or expelled from our event and our Slack-team at the discretion of the conference organisers.
+Participants violating these rules may be sanctioned or expelled from our event and our other channels at the discretion of the conference organisers.

 ## The Less Quick Version